DDRamirez/DOR-Retail-Data/README.md

 Once the data is downloaded, the Excel VBA will open each file, copy the contents, and paste them into one file.
 This more or less works, with a few issues.
 Those issues are documented in the Repo.

+##Postprocessing
+Once the Excel files are copied into the main sheet, you have to use some string functions to get the year and month out.
+In future versions of the file this will be done automatically during read-in.